Bug-Out Bags and Get-Home Bags

 Q: Should I have more than one bug-out bag?

-A: It is recommended to have more than one bug-out bag, especially if you have a large family.
-You may also want to consider having a separate bug-out bag for your car or workplace.
+A: It is recommended to have more than one bug-out bag, especially for large families.
+Consider having a separate bug-out bag for your car or workplace as well.

 Q: What kind of food should I pack in my bug-out bag?

-A: It is recommended to pack non-perishable and high-energy foods in your bug-out bag such as granola bars, nuts, trail mix, jerky, and canned goods.
-It is also important to pack a way to purify water, such as a water filter or purification tablets.
+A: Pack non-perishable and high-energy foods like granola bars, nuts, trail mix, jerky, and canned goods.
+Also, include a way to purify water, such as a water filter or purification tablets.

 Q: How many days of supplies should my bug-out bag contain?

-A: It is recommended that your bug-out bag should contain supplies for at least 72 hours.
-This includes food, water, shelter, and medical supplies.
+A: Your bug-out bag should contain supplies for at least 72 hours, including food, water, shelter, and medical supplies.

 Q: How do I choose the best bug-out bag for my needs?